-Betta fish who live in a clean tank with plenty of space will have their immune system boosted.
+If your betta fish needs a clean tank with plenty of space, it will boost its immune system.
 They will not feel overcrowded and will be much less likely to contract fin rot.

-The steps to prevent betta fin rot are pretty simple, but too many fish owners will ignore the basics and end up treating fin rot instead, with the potentially devastating consequences.
+The steps to prevent betta fin rot are pretty simple, but too many fish owners will ignore the basics and end up having to treat fin rot instead, with potentially devastating consequences.

 Betta fin rot is a preventable disease that’s caused by too much stress on the fish.
-If your betta has an open sore or wound, it will be prone to infection and could get worse if not treated right away.
+If your betta has an open sore or wound, it will be prone to infection and could worsen if not treated immediately.

 If you notice any of these symptoms in your pet, make sure to take them to the vet for treatment as soon as possible.
-It’s best to avoid this problem altogether with simple steps like keeping your tank clean, so bacteria doesn’t grow there and being mindful about how you feed them food – they’ll be less stressed when eating well!
+It’s best to avoid this problem altogether with simple steps like keeping your tank clean so bacteria don’t grow there and being mindful about how you feed them food – they’ll be less stressed when eating well!